Jean-Claude Éloy

 Jean-Claude Éloy (15 June 1938 – 19 November 2025) was a French composer of instrumental, vocal and electroacoustic music.

-Biography
+He taught at the University of California, Berkeley, and collaborated with studios of electronic music in Cologne and in Tokyo.
+Inspired beyond Western classical music traditions by Hindu and Japanese philosophy and music, he composed long ritual pieces.

+Life and career

-Jean-Claude Éloy was born in Mont-Saint-Aignan near Rouen.
-He studied composition with Darius Milhaud at the Paris Conservatory, where he was awarded four premier prix: in piano (1957), in chamber music (1958), in counterpoint (1959), and in ondes Martenot (1960).
-During this same period he attended the Darmstädter Ferienkurse in 1957, 1960, and 1961, where he studied with Henri Pousseur, Hermann Scherchen, Olivier Messiaen, Pierre Boulez, and Karlheinz Stockhausen.
-In 1961, he also studied with Boulez at the City of Basel Music Academy.
+Éloy was born in Mont-Saint-Aignan near Rouen on 15 June 1938.
+He studied with Darius Milhaud and Maurice Martenot at the Conservatoire de Paris from the age of twelve.
+He was awarded four premier prix: in piano (1957), in chamber music (1958), in counterpoint (1959), and in ondes Martenot (1960).
+During this same period he attended the Darmstädter Ferienkurse in 1957, 1960, and 1961, where he studied with Hermann Scherchen, Olivier Messiaen, Pierre Boulez, and Karlheinz Stockhausen.
+He was especially impressed by Henri Pousseur.
+Between 1961 and 1963, he also studied with Boulez at the City of Basel Music Academy.

 In 1966, he joined the faculty of the University of California, Berkeley, where he taught until 1968.
+Afterwards, he moved away from serial music and turned to references to philosophy and music of Asian traditions, with a focus on the ritual function of music.
+He travelled to India and Japan to study philosophies and mythologies.
+His 1971 composition Kâmakalâ (Triangle of Energies) marks a turning point.

-At Stockhausen's invitation, he spent 1972–73 working at the Studio for Electronic Music (WDR) in Cologne, where he produced Shânti (revised in 1974), for electronic and concrete sounds, in which he explored timbre and aspects of musical time.
-In 1977, Éloy spent long periods of time in Japan, realizing one of the high-points in his electronic-music output, the nearly four-hour-long Gaku-no-Michi (The Dào [Paths] of Music), at the Electronic Music Studio of NHK in Tokyo, and from 1978 he worked at the Centre d'Études de Mathématiques et Automatique Musicales, founded by Iannis Xenakis.
+At Stockhausen's invitation, he spent 1972–73 working at the Studio for Electronic Music of the broadcaster WDR in Cologne, where he produced Shânti (Peace, revised in 1974), for electronic and concrete sounds, in which he explored timbre and aspects of musical time.
+It was influenced by Heraclitus's philosophy about the struggle of opposites, and by writings of Sri Aurobindo.
+In 1977, Éloy spent long periods of time in Japan, realising one of the high-points in his electronic-music output, the nearly four-hour-long Gaku-no-Michi (The Paths of Music), at the Electronic Music Studio of NHK in Tokyo, He created a dialectic music of concrete sounds from everyday life in Japan and abstract, purely synthetically generated sounds.
+From 1978, he worked at the Centre d'Études de Mathématiques et Automatique Musicales (CCMIX), founded by Iannis Xenakis.
+From 1983 to 1993, he was a co-founder of the Centre d'informatique appliquée à la musique et à l'image (CIAMI).